GroVlAn/auth-user/README.md

 ## Security

-The service follows several security principles:
+The service follows several security principles:s
-1

 - Passwords are never stored in plain text.
 - Passwords are hashed before persistence.